 NJFJ: It must have been really cool to do all those rounds at "Good Morning America" (2004) and "Man v.
 Food" (2010) wanting to be a host and wanting to be on television.
 What was the coolest thing you got to do after creating the Fat Darrell to promote it?

-the Couch" with hosts Lisa Kerneyand John Elliott in September 2012.
+Butler on the set of CBS WLNY’s "Live from the Couch" with hosts Lisa Kerneyand John Elliott in September 2012. |

 NJFJ: Are you familiar with the new locations and rules of the Grease Trucks and how do you feel about it as an alumnus?